 Patch management is a subset of vulnerability management, not a replacement.
 Every patch deployment addresses a vulnerability, but most vulnerabilities require remediation beyond patching.

+The audit fix.
 Create separate folders in your compliance evidence repository: one labeled “Vulnerability Management” containing scan reports, risk assessments, and remediation tickets, and one labeled “Patch Management” containing deployment logs and SLA compliance reports.
 When your auditor requests CC7.1 evidence, provide both folders.
 Separate evidence demonstrates you operate two distinct programs rather than one relabeled process.

 Why Does Patching Alone Fail SOC 2 and HIPAA Audits?